kidcat8288/COMP-1238-Lab-2/README.md

 - command-V :paste items in the clipboard
 - command-C:copy items in the clipboard

-Shortcuts I would like to start using:
+## Shortcuts I would like to start using:
-- Ctrl-A
+- Control-Command-Q:lock the screen
-- - Win-D (show desktop)
+- Shift-Command-3:taking the screen shots
-- Super-Hyper-Meta-F (I don’t even have such keys, but it sounds impressive)
+- Control-Command-F:use the app in full screen